1

 To thrive in Space Management, you need strong analytical abilities, spatial planning knowledge, and often a background in facilities management, architecture, or related fields.
 Familiarity with Computer-Aided Design (CAD) software, Integrated Workplace Management Systems (IWMS), and relevant certifications such as FMP (Facility Management Professional) is valuable.
 Excellent communication, problem-solving, and negotiation skills help you work effectively with multiple departments and stakeholders.
 These skills ensure optimal use of physical space, support organizational goals, and facilitate smooth operations.

-What does a space manager do?
+What is a space manager?

 What are some common challenges faced by professionals in Space Management roles?